If your tenant has an assured tenancy, you cannot ask them to leave the property without giving a reason.

-- makes it clear that even when the notice runs out you still have to get an order from the court before the tenant has to leave
+- makes it clear that even when the notice runs out you still have to get an order from the Tribunal before the tenant has to leave

 - tells the tenant that they can get independent advice, and tells them where they can get it